fernandoloaizae/fernandoloaizae.github.io/_publications/JMP.md

 date: 2023-09-29
 venue: ''
 paperurl: ''
-citation: 'Loaiza, Fernando (2023). &quot;The Effects of Education on Wealth Inequality over the Life Cycle.&quot;.'
+citation: 'Loaiza, Fernando (2023). &quot;The Effects of Education on Wealth Inequality over the Life Cycle&quot;.'
 ---

 ## Abstract